-- By 31 August each year, submit a report to your Agency head and Cyber Security NSW, in a template provided by Cyber Security NSW, covering the following:
+- By 31 August each year, agency’s must submit a report to their cluster CISO, or Cyber Security NSW, in a template provided by Cyber Security NSW, covering the following:

 - Cyber security risks with a residual rating of high or extreme

 Strong cyber security is an important component of the NSW Beyond Digital Strategy, enabling the effective use of emerging technologies and ensuring confidence in the services provided by NSW Government.
-Cyber security covers all measures used to protect systems - and information processed, stored or communicated on these systems - from compromise of confidentiality, integrity and availability.
+Cyber security covers all measures used to protect systems – and information processed, stored or communicated on these systems – from compromise of confidentiality, integrity and availability.

 Cyber security is becoming more important as cyber risks continue to evolve.
-We have also had rapid technological change has resulted in increased cyber connectivity and more dependency on cyber infrastructure.
+We have also had rapid technological change resulting in increased cyber connectivity and more dependency on cyber infrastructure.

-The NSW Cyber Security Policy (the policy) replaces the NSW Digital Information Security Policy 2015 and is part of the action plan outlined in the 2018 NSW Cyber Security Strategy.
-Key improvements include strengthening cyber security governance, identifying an Agency’s most valuable or operationally vital systems or information (also called the “crown jewels”), strengthening cyber security controls, developing a cyber security culture across all staff, working across government to share security and threat intelligence and a whole of government approach to cyber incident response.
+The NSW Cyber Security Policy (the policy) replaced the NSW Digital Information Security Policy from 1 February 2019.
+New requirements of the policy include strengthening cyber security governance, identifying an agency’s most valuable or operationally vital systems or information (“crown jewels”), strengthening cyber security controls, developing a cyber security culture across all staff, working across government to share security and threat intelligence and a whole of government approach to cyber incident response.
 The policy is reviewed annually and updated based on agency feedback and emerging cyber security threats.

 Agencies must establish effective cyber security policies and procedures and embed cyber security into risk management practices and assurance processes.
-When cyber security risk management is done well, it underpins organisational resilience because entities know their risks, make informed decisions in managing those risks, identify opportunities and continuously improve.
-This is reinforced with meaningful training, communications and support across all levels of the Agency.
+When cyber security risk management is done well, it reinforces organisational resilience, making entities aware of their risks and helps them make informed decisions in managing those risks.
+This should be complemented with meaningful training, communications and support across all levels of the agency.

-The policy outlines the mandatory requirements to which all NSW Government Departments and Public Service Agencies must adhere, to ensure cyber security risks to their information and systems are managed.
-This policy is designed to be read by Agency Heads, Chief Information Officers, Chief Information Security Officers (or equivalent), Audit and Risk teams and all Executives.
+The policy outlines the mandatory requirements to which all NSW government departments and Public Service agencies must adhere, to ensure cyber security risks to their information and systems are appropriately managed.
+This policy is designed to be read by Agency Heads and all Executives, Chief Information Officers, Chief Information Security Officers (or equivalent) and Audit and Risk teams.

-This policy applies to all NSW Government Departments and Public Service agencies, including statutory authorities and all NSW government entities that submit an annual report to a Secretary of a lead department or cluster, direct to a Minister, or direct to the Premier.
-In this policy, references to “lead cluster Departments” or “clusters” mean the Departments listed in Part 1, Schedule 1 of the Government Sector Employment Act 2013.
-The term “agency” is used to refer to any or all NSW Government Departments and Public Service Agencies.
+This policy applies to all NSW government departments and Public Service agencies, including statutory authorities and all NSW government entities that submit an annual report to a Secretary of a lead department or cluster, direct to a Minister, or direct to the Premier.
+In this policy, references to “lead cluster departments” or “clusters” mean the departments listed in Part 1, Schedule 1 of the Government Sector Employment Act 2013.
+The term “agency” is used to refer to any or all NSW government departments, Public Service agencies and statutory authorities.